New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: Josh Banks

 I was on the fence with how many to keep at this position.
-I thought perhaps given the versatility of some of the defensive ends who can play inside at tackle in sub packages, that maybe the Giants would go with three defensive tackles.
+Perhaps given the versatility of some of the defensive ends who can play inside at tackle in sub-packages, maybe the Giants will go with three defensive tackles.

-In the end, I went with four defensive tackles after Corbin Bryant was lost for the season with an elbow injury earlier in camp.
+In the end, I went with four defensive tackles after Corbin Bryant was lost for the season due to an elbow injury earlier in camp.

-As for who will line up alongside of Damon Harrison in the starting lineup, my guess is that it will be rookie Dalvin Tomlinson.
-Tomlinson can really help seal the deal Thursday night against the Patriots what with Jay Bromley, who had been lining up as the starter, nursing a knee injury.
+As for who will line up alongside Damon Harrison in the starting lineup, my guess is it will be rookie Dalvin Tomlinson.
+He can help to seal the deal Thursday night against the Patriots, with Jay Bromley—who had been lining up as the starter—nursing a knee injury.

 Linebackers